The Copenhagen cafés, bars and restaurants shaping creative life

 ‘Paris90 is a gem of a wine shop.
 You can buy a bottle to take home or savour a glass while having a chat with Viktor, Davide, and Louie, who provide top-notch personal service, great humour and exceptional French wines.
 If you visit on weekends, you might get the chance to join a communal table and will likely leave with a few extra bottles.’

-Paris90 is located at Classensgade 25A, 2100 Copenhagen, Denmark.
+Paris90 is located at Classensgade 25A, 2100 Copenhagen, Denmark

 Dinner at Bobe

 ‘At the moment, I’m loving Bobe in the heart of Copenhagen.
 It was founded by the acclaimed chef, Bo Bech, and offers an authentic and unpretentious atmosphere complete with an open kitchen and a relaxing fireplace.
-I recommend trying out as many dishes as you can, sharing style.
+I recommend trying out as many dishes as you can, in a sharing style.
 Don’t miss my Pioneer Stools at the restaurant’s wine bar.’

-Bobe is located at Gråbrødretorv 11, 1154 Copenhagen, Denmark.
+Bobe is located at Gråbrødretorv 11, 1154 Copenhagen, Denmark

 Thomas Lykke